FUA Winter Programs

 Please keep in mind

-– Programs are open to all undergraduate students from all CUNY campuses (unless restricted by level of study, language fluency, or other program criteria)
+– Programs are open to undergraduate students only from all CUNY campuses with one semester completed

-– Some programs may require travel on Fridays and some Saturdays
+– Some programs may require travel on Fridays and weekends

 – Students are encouraged to apply early